 - pour white sauce (made with butter, flour and milk) on fish or vegetables

-- put milk or butter into mashed potato
+- put milk, butter or dairy-free spread into mashed potato

 Eat with friends and family